How to speak your mind confidently

 - “wasted time”

-Often it’s because we fear we’ll make things worse, look stupid or we’ll be rejected.
+Well, if it costs so much, why do we still fail to speak confidently about what’s on our minds?
+Often, it’s because we fear we’ll make things worse, look stupid or be rejected.

 Yet, have you noticed that the most successful people in their personal, career and business lives are the people who are good at speaking their mind or speaking up?
 They don’t hide their light under a bushel.
 Nor do they ‘put up and shut up’.

-So… how can we gain the courage to speak our mind or speak up when we get the opportunity?
+So, how can we gain the courage to speak up when we get the opportunity?

-If you’ve ever wished you hadn’t kept quiet, these five successful tips will increase your courage to speak your mind or speak up.
+If you’ve ever wished you hadn’t kept quiet, these five successful tips will increase your courage to speak your mind.

 1. Get leverage on yourself

-We often stop ourselves speaking up because we’re counting the cost of doing it and it going wrong and the benefits of avoiding speaking up.
+We often stop ourselves speaking up because we’re counting the cost of doing it; we think of the implications of it going wrong and, instead, lean towards the benefits of avoiding speaking up.

-People who have confidence to speak up think about the benefits of speaking their mind and it going right and the costs of not speaking up.
+But, people who have the confidence to speak up think have a different point of view.
+They think about the benefits of speaking their mind and it going right and the costs of not speaking up.

-So, switch your focus e.g. work out how much playing it safe is costing you in terms of your self-esteem, profits, or salary, happiness in your relationship, promotion and other opportunities.
+So, switch your focus.
+For instance, work out how much playing it safe is costing you in terms of your self-esteem, profits, salary, happiness, as well as other opportunities.

 Think about the opportunities and rewards that can come with speaking up.
-After all you may be giving someone a chance to say, ‘yes’ to your ideas, prices etc. A professional woman told me she won a 13% pay rise the first year she started speaking up more in meetings, presenting at work events and putting forward ideas to senior staff members
+After all, you may be giving someone a chance to say “yes” to your ideas.
+A professional woman told me she won a 13% pay rise the first year she started speaking up more in meetings, presenting at work events and putting forward ideas to senior staff members.

-2. You can minimise the dangers of speaking your mind or speaking up by learning how to do it skilfully
+2. Minimise the dangers of speaking your mind by learning how to do it skillfully

 Take opportunities to be coached in communication skills such as networking, presentation skills, conflict management, selling, relationship skills and negotiating.
 That person I mentioned who got the 13% pay rise also got a merit rise and a promotion to a management role the more skilful she became at communicating.

-If you don’t have time to prepare, see if you can negotiate time to go away and think about something or buy time by asking more questions about a topic first rather than pressurising yourself to give an answer.
+If you don’t have time to prepare, see if you can negotiate time to go away and think about something or buy time by asking more questions about a topic first, rather than pressuring yourself to give an answer.

-Having read this article, what’s your next step to becoming more successful at speaking up and speaking your mind in your personal, business and career?
+What’s your next step to becoming more successful at speaking up in your personal life, business and career?

 I wish you every success.